-These studies demonstrate the absorption and distribution of the Company's drug candidates in the human body.
-The data from these studies, which is owned by the Company, will form a significant part of its presentation to the regulatory authorities mentioned above.
+Our studies demonstrate the absorption and distribution of the Company's drug candidates in the human body.
+The data from these studies, which is owned by the Company, formed a significant part of the presentation to the regulatory authorities in June 2023 which resulted in a favorable response from the Federal Agency for Medicines and Health Products (FAHMP).